MahendraC17/credit-risk-agent/README.md

 ## How it is used

-The system is exposed through an API and visualized through a simple interface.
+The system is deployed as an interactive application:

-There are two ways to interact with it:
+- Users enter a borrower ID
+- The system retrieves data from a cloud-hosted database on supabase
+- The full pipeline is executed in real time
+- Results are displayed with structured outputs and explanations

+Two modes of output are available:

-- **Direct evaluation**: returns the structured decision and diagnostics
+- **Structured decision output**: risk score, decision, confidence, and diagnostics
-- **Agent-based analysis**: adds a clear explanation and suggests next steps when needed
+- **Agent-based analysis**: a natural language explanation of the decision, including reasoning and validation insights

+This allows users or representatives to both inspect the system behavior and understand the reasoning behind each decision.

 ---